drewkeat/Theatre_Explore/Notes.md

     How would you like to search?
     1) Productions by year
-    2) Productions by venue
-    3) Productions by show title
+    2) Productions by show title

 Input the corresponding number for your selection.